Do you want to change, move, or delete WordPress categories?

 However, it can be difficult to plan all your categories in advance.
-This is especially true if you’re just getting started with WordPress, or aren’t sure which direction to take your new blog, online store, or small business website.
+This is especially true if you are just getting started with WordPress or aren’t sure which direction to take your new blog, online store, or small business website.

-You may also want to try out different categories and content, and then analyze what works the best by installing Google Analytics in WordPress.
+You may also want to try out different categories and content and then analyze what works best by installing Google Analytics in WordPress.
 You can then use this insight to fine-tune your categories.

 You might even organize your categories and subcategories into new parent-child relationships to help visitors discover new content.

-If you don’t make these changes carefully, then it could hurt the visitor experience, damage your SEO, and make it more difficult for visitors to navigate your website.
+If you don’t make these changes carefully, then they could hurt the visitor experience, damage your SEO, and make it more difficult for visitors to navigate your website.

 To start, you can change a category’s name, assign it to a different parent category, or display a category description to help other authors understand how to use that category.